-We anticipate the next steps in the wide-ranging Review of Electricity Market Arrangements will gather pace through the course of 2024, as the second consultation by the UK Government was published on 12 March 2024 with comments due in May 2024.
+We anticipate the next steps in the wide-ranging Review of Electricity Market Arrangements will gather pace through the course of 2024, once the second consultation by the UK Government (expected in the first half of the year) is published.
 This will consider long-term reforms to market arrangements including the CfD scheme and the Capacity Market.
 The purpose of the reforms is to ensure energy security and to provide for the efficient operability of, a decarbonised power system by 2035.